Health care

 Independent

 Access to health care for asylum seekers is guaranteed in law under the same conditions as for Polish nationals who have health insurance.[1]
 Health care for asylum seekers is publicly funded.
 If an asylum seeker is deprived of material reception conditions or they are limited, they are still entitled to health care.[2]
+See section on Reduction or withdrawal of material reception conditions.

 Health care for asylum seekers includes treatment for persons suffering from mental health problems.
-In 2022, psychologists worked in all centres for at least 4 hours a week for every 120 asylum seekers.
-This was extended to 1 hour for every additional 50 asylum seekers.[4]
+In 2023, until the end of July, psychologists worked in all centres for at least 4 hours a week for every 120 asylum seekers.
+This was extended to 1 hour for every additional 50 asylum seekers.
+On 1 August 2023, the rules concerning working hours of psychologists changed.
+They have now 5 duty hours per 120 asylum seekers and 1 hour a week extra for every additional 50 asylum seekers.[4]
 Asylum seekers can also be directed to a psychiatrist or a psychiatric hospital.
-In 2022, according to the Office for Foreigners, psychological support was provided by an NGO – Fundacja Polskie Forum Migracyjne.[5]
+In 2023, according to the Office for Foreigners, psychological support was provided by five NGOs.[5]

-The psychological assistance in the reception centres is limited to basic consultations.[6]
+However, the psychological assistance in the reception centres is limited to basic consultations.[6]
 Some asylum seekers consider psychologists working in the centre as not neutral enough as they are employed (indirectly) by the Office for Foreigners.[7]
 Furthermore, according to some experts and many NGOs, specialised treatment for victims of torture or traumatised asylum seekers is not available in practice.[8]
 NGOs still point to the lack of proper treatment of persons with PTSD.
 The available psychological assistance is considered an intervention, not a regular therapy.
 There is a shortage of psychologists prepared to work with vulnerable and traumatized asylum seekers.[9]
 Moreover, there are not enough specialised NGOs that provide psychological consultations and treatment to asylum seekers.[10]

-Medical assistance is provided by the private contractor Petra Medica, with whom the Office for Foreigners has signed an agreement to coordinate medical care for asylum seekers.
-The Office for Foreigners monitors the application of this agreement.
-The quality of medical assistance provided under this agreement has triggered wide criticism.[11]
-In particular, access to specialised medical care worsened[12] and some asylum seekers are refused access to more costly treatments.
+In particular, the quality of medical assistance provided under this agreement has triggered wide criticism.[13]
+In particular, access to specialised medical care worsened[14] and some asylum seekers are refused access to more costly treatments.
 Sometimes, only after NGOs’ interventions and months of fighting for access to proper medical treatment, asylum seekers were able to receive it.
-Several cases of refusals of medical treatment, drawing from the SIP’s yearly reports, have been described in the previous AIDA reports.[13]
-The above-mentioned issues were also reported in 2022.
+Several cases of refusals of medical treatment, drawing from the SIP’s yearly reports, have been described in the previous AIDA reports.[15]
+The above-mentioned issues were also reported in 2023.

 Another challenge is the fact that some clinics and hospitals providing medical assistance to asylum seekers are located far away from the reception centres, so an asylum seeker cannot be assisted by the closest medical facility, except for emergencies.
-The Office for Foreigners noticed that for those asylum seekers living outside the reception centres health care is provided in voivodeship cities in Poland and that coordination of visits is conducted by the Petra Medica helpline, where the asylum seeker can learn about the time of the visit and ways to get the prescription.
+The Office for Foreigners noticed that for those asylum seekers living outside the reception centres health care is provided in voivodeship cities and that coordination of visits is conducted by the Petra Medica helpline, where the asylum seeker can learn about the time of the visit and ways to get the prescription.

-• Long waiting times for the specialist consultation,
+• Long waiting times for the specialist consultation;

 • Doctors and nurses providing medical assistance.